openwisp/openwisp-utils/README.rst

 How to use custom icons in the menu
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create a CSS file and use following syntax to provide the image for each icon used in the menu.
-The CSS class name should be same as the ``icon`` parameter used in configuration of a menu item or group and ``icon`` should be in ``svg`` format.
+Create a CSS file and use the following syntax to provide the image for each icon used in the menu.
+The CSS class name should be the same as the ``icon`` parameter used in the configuration of a menu item or group.
+Also icon being used should be in ``svg`` format.

 Example: